 Stuffed peppers with chicken, cauliflower rice, black beans, diced tomatoes, lime and taco seasonings!
-This recipe is quick, healthy and easy – it’s even gluten free.
-The perfect weeknight meal for your family, ready in just 30 minutes.
+This recipe is healthy and easy, it's even gluten free.
+The perfect weeknight meal for your family, ready in just one hour!

 Stuffed peppers also reheat really well, simply microwave 60-90 seconds for a super tasty make ahead lunch.

 - Buffalo Chicken Stuffed Peppers